2019ChenGong/TrajDeleter/unlearning/README.md

 bash script-poisoning.sh
 ```

-Besides, you can also run ` python poisoning_training.py` for specific algorithms and tasks.
+Besides, you can run ` python poisoning_training.py` for specific algorithms and tasks.

 To retrain the agents on the clean dataset: